Roy214/RHEL-AI-KCS/sssd.md

 ## Troubleshooting Backend
 A backend, often also called data provider, is an SSSD child process.
 This process talks to LDAP server, performs different lookup queries and stores the results in the cache.
 The SSSD Cache is a local database containing identity and authentication information which may be reused later to speed up answering client queries.
 SSSD backend also performs online authentication against LDAP or Kerberos and applies access and password policy to the user that is about to log in.

-## SSD process is terminated by own WATCHDOG
+## SSSD process is terminated by own WATCHDOG

 (Fri Apr 14 15:07:19 2023) system1 sssd[sssd]: Child [1277] ('SSSDdomain':'%BE_SSSDdomain') was terminated by own WATCHDOG.
 Consult corresponding logs to figure out the reason.